 Practicing Spanish Grammar

-In this interactive quiz, we will present some simple sentences in Spanish.
+In this interactive quiz, we show you some simple sentences in Spanish.
 Select the correct answer for each of the questions about the subject and predicate in Spanish.

 El sujeto y el predicado de la oración en español